-Playa La Ropa S/N, Zihuatanejo, Mexico
+Playa La Ropa S/N

 While Casa que Canta's main draw is its panoramic views, here the main draw is the easy access to the excellent Playa La Ropa beach.
-Some suites are only a few steps from the sand, while others are further back but never more than a minute's walk—without any steps to climb or elevators to board.
+Some suites are only a few steps from the sand, while others are further back but never more than a few minute's walk—without any steps to climb or elevators to board.

-The resort staked out its spot long ago and manages to sprawl along 600 feet of Playa La Ropa, a gleaming stretch of picture–perfect crescent beach with a view of the hills on each side.
+The resort staked out its spot long ago and manages to sprawl along a few hundred meters of Playa La Ropa, a gleaming stretch of picture–perfect crescent beach with a view of the hills on each side.
 Quality wooden lounge chairs under the palms are topped with terrycloth covers and neck pillows, with waiters breezing by regularly to take drink orders.
 In a nice touch, they'll gladly bring over a table and set up lunch where you want it also, so you don't even have to venture far from your comfy chair or day bed to get a white linen dining experience.

 Finding other ways to relax isn't difficult.
-With only 70 rooms and suites, there is never a fight for chairs by the beach or pools and there are lots of little nooks and quiet corners where you can settle down with a book.
+With fewer than 60 rooms and suites, there is never a fight for chairs by the beach or pools and there are lots of little nooks and quiet corners where you can settle down with a book.
 Three bar areas are comfortable places to spend a few lazy hours, from a swim–up bar at the family pool to another with a clear view to the beach and waves.
 The bartenders whip up the expected cocktails and then some, plus the Coral bar (with built-in backgammon tables) offers up more than 100 tequilas, including some high–end brands that are hard to find, and they are glad to set up an informative tasting.

 Review and photos by Timothy Scott